Divergent Fluctuations from a 2D Infrared Catastrophe

 In biomembranes and nanopores, the same plane-average workflow is used to reconstruct membrane potentials and gating charges~\cite{GurtovenkoVattulainen2007,Dekker2007NatNano,Fragasso2020ACSNano}.
 Similar analyses appear in ferroelectric and piezoelectric thin films, polar 2D materials, and molecular electronics, where macroscopic boundary conditions set device-relevant internal fields~\cite{StengelVanderbiltSpaldin2009NatPhys}.
 At electrified metal–electrolyte interfaces, recent \emph{ab initio} studies have resolved Pt–water double layers under bias~\cite{Khatib2021ElectrochimActa, DarbyCucinotta2022COELEC, Raffone2025CommChem} and developed constant-potential, open-boundary schemes for controlling electrode potential~\cite{Buraschi2024JPCL,Ahart2024JCTC}.
 In many of these settings, recent studies report large electrostatic potential fluctuations that persist over nanometer scales and argue that these fluctuations arise from collective electrostatic modes and from slow interfacial dynamics that directly influence the thermodynamics and kinetics of water and electrolytes~\cite{Deissenbeck2021PRL,Todorova2025Review}.

-In this Letter we identify an infrared catastrophe of the uniform plane mode ($q_{\parallel}=0$), inherent to the planar electrostatic Green’s function of 2D-periodic slabs, that causes an \emph{apparent divergence} of plane-averaged potential fluctuations with slab thickness.
+In this Letter we identify a catastrophe of the uniform plane mode ($q_{\parallel}=0$), inherent to the planar electrostatic Green's function of 2D-periodic slabs, that causes an \emph{apparent divergence} of plane-averaged potential fluctuations with slab thickness.
 Previous work on electrostatic boundary conditions and Poisson solvers in slab and interfacial geometries has focused primarily on obtaining accurate \emph{mean} electrostatic potentials, fields, and energies~\cite{YehBerkowitz1999,ToukmajiBoard1996,deLeeuwI1980,deLeeuwII1980,Chen2011PRB,OtaniSugino2006PRB}, whereas the impact of these choices on the \emph{moments and cumulants} of the potential has received far less systematic attention—even though the variance directly enters thermodynamic and kinetic quantities such as free energies and rates~\cite{Marcus1993RMP,Blumberger2015ChemRev}.

-The uniform plane mode turns the plane-averaged electrostatic potential into a sum of independent (or weakly correlated) potential jumps—a random walk in $z$, so the variance grows linearly with depth (or parabolically across a finite slab), with a prefactor that decreases as the cell’s lateral area $A$ increases.
-The effect is most severe at small $A$ and inflates response and rate estimates.
-In contrast, a pure 1D chain and fully 3D, nonperiodic media exhibit bounded fluctuations that saturate with distance.
-As with classic divergences—the ultraviolet catastrophe and Stokes’ paradox—the growth found here reflects boundary conditions rather than emergent long‑range physics~\cite{Planck1901,Stokes1851}.
-Combining the analytic $q_\parallel=0$ mode theory with molecular dynamics (MD) of water, we further obtain a simple scaling relation for the minimum slab area required to keep the 2D-mode contribution to the variance of local potential differences below a prescribed tolerance.
-Figure~\ref{fig:main} summarizes these scalings.
+Because 2D periodicity forces every lateral replica to carry the same charge fluctuation, the uniform plane mode is entirely unscreened.
+It turns the plane-averaged electrostatic potential into a sum of weakly correlated potential jumps—a Wiener process in $z$—whose variance grows linearly with depth or parabolically across a finite slab, with a prefactor $\propto 1/A$.
+As with classic divergences that reflect mathematical idealization rather than physical reality—the ultraviolet catastrophe, the infrared divergence in QED, and Stokes' paradox—this growth is an artifact of boundary conditions, not emergent physics~\cite{Planck1901,Stokes1851}.
+We combine the analytic theory with MD simulations of water to validate these predictions and estimate the lateral cell areas needed to control the artifact.
+Figure~\ref{fig:main} illustrates the geometry and resulting variance divergence.